Akash-landge/assignment-1/devops-assignment/README.md

 Visit: http://localhost:5000

 If running on a remote server (e.g., AWS EC2):
-Visit: http://<your-ec2-public-ip>:5000 > ⚠️ Ensure port 5000 is open in your firewall/security group.
+Visit: http://<your-ec2-public-ip>:5000 > ⚠️ Make sure port 5000 is open in your firewall/security group!

 💡 Example Output
 json